 Be transparent and real and open to discussing any subject matter.
 Seek and share wisdom based on God’s Word 2 Timothy 3:16-17

-6. Be an encourager who supports, nurtures, and celebrates the young person’s uniqueness and potential in Christ.
-1 Thessalonians 5:11
+An encourager is someone who supports, nurtures, and celebrates the young person’s uniqueness and potential in Christ (1 Thessalonians 5:11).
+Encouraging others is one of many Biblical mentoring principles I’d love to teach you here.

-7. After the first meeting I suggest making a 4-week commitment to dig into a short book of the Bible to discuss and apply to your life.
+After the first meeting, I suggest making a 4-week commitment to dig into a short book of the Bible to discuss and apply to your life.

 Arrive on time.
 End on time.
 Finally, set up the next appointment time and place before you leave.
 I suggest meeting every week for the first 4-6 weeks.
 After completing the first 6 weeks you can discuss the next plan for weekly or bi-weekly scheduled meetings.
 1 Corinthians 14:40